-Having an emergency supply kit is essential to making it through a severe weather disaster safely.
-Ensure you and your family are equipped with flashlights, a first aid kit, a 3-day supply of food and water, and more.
+Having an emergency supply kit is essential to making it through a winter weather emergency safely.
+Ensure you and your family are equipped with flashlights, a first aid kit, a 3-day supply of food and water, warm clothing and more.

 We've outlined a great list for you to start with, check it out here.

 Winter weather related emergencies and disasters can strike quickly and without warning, so it is important to talk to your family about the hazards that could affect your area and to put a plan in place before severe weather hits.
 Establish meeting places, designate emergency contacts and record medical information to prepare for any emergency.
 Click here to make your plan.

 It is critical that you have the most local, up-to-date information available.
 Listen to local media for weather-related information and instructions from emergency officials.
 And in case the power goes out, get a battery operated radio with Weather Band so you can hear local stations and reports from the National Weather Service.
 Click here to sign up for alerts.

 How To Get Your Home Ready For Winter Weather